Global Challenges Academy

-We're proud to support the United Nations Sustainable Development Goals (UNSDGs) - seeking peace and prosperity for all people and the planet by 2030.
-The University’s Institute for Sustainability provides a focus for our activity.
+We’re proud to support the United Nations Sustainable Development Goals – seeking peace and prosperity for all people and the planet by 2030.

 Newcastle University engages in the UN policy process

 Newcastle University is a member of the UN Academic Impact Initiative.
-We also engage with the International Council for Science.
-This is a key organisation which enables us to connect our research to UN processes around the SDGs.
+We also engage with the International Council for Science, which enables us to connect our research to UN processes around the Sustainable development goals (SDGs).

 For example, in 2017 we worked with governments and civil society partners to present a side event to the UN High Level Political Forum.
 This was called ‘Open, inclusive, participatory and transparent’: How can voluntary national reviews support the pledge to “leave no one behind” in implementing the 2030 Agenda?
 Here we looked at whether these country reports on progress made against UNSDGs are giving marginalised groups more of a voice at the national level politics.